-When building vehicles for the racetrack, you keep hearing the term uniball.
-But what is a uniball anyway, what is the difference to a normal ball joint and why do you even use a uniball joint?
+When building vehicles for the racetrack, you hear the term uniball again and again.
+But what is a uniball anyway, what is the difference to a normal ball joint and why is a uniball joint used at all?

-Modern multi-link axles in particular need joints to allow the individual links to move.
-In the production car, these joints have to fulfill a wide variety of tasks with regard to freedom of movement, comfort and service life.
+Especially modern multi-link axles need joints to allow movements of the individual links.
+In the production car, these joints have to fulfill a wide range of tasks in terms of freedom of movement, comfort and service life.

 - encapsulated ball joints

 Rubber joints offer very good damping properties to increase driving comfort.
-Thanks to a complex structure, the elastic properties of the joints can be precisely influenced during driving.
-In racing, rubber joints are a disadvantage because they deform strongly, especially in connection with semi-slicks or slicks, and thus convey a "spongy" driving experience.
-The sometimes very high temperatures during racing also have a negative impact on the rubber mounts.
+Due to a complex structure, the elastic properties of the joints can be precisely influenced during driving.
+In racing, rubber joints are a disadvantage because they deform significantly, especially in connection with semi-slicks or slicks, and thus give a "spongy" driving experience.
+The sometimes very high temperatures in racing also have a negative impact on the rubber bearings.

-Cutaway model of a ball joint of the rear axle on the BMW M2/M3/M4:
+Cutaway model of a ball joint on the rear axle of the BMW M2/M3/M4:

 With the Uniball joint, there is only a very thin friction layer made of PTFE between the inner and outer parts.
 Elastic deformations can practically not occur here.
-Due to the complex manufacturing process, Uniball joints are extremely precise and durable.
-The service life in racing operations exceeds that of ordinary ball joints many times over.
-The disadvantages of uniball joints are their susceptibility to corrosion and their high price.
-We no longer recommend operation in salt and snow with open uniball joints.
-For operation on the racetrack, however, the advantages clearly outweigh them.
+Due to the complex production, Uniball joints are extremely precise and durable.
+The service life in racing exceeds that of ordinary ball joints many times over.
+The disadvantages of Uniball joints are the susceptibility to corrosion and the high price.
+We no longer recommend operating in salt and snow with open Uniball joints.
+For use on the racetrack, however, the advantages clearly outweigh the disadvantages.